JingyiShen99/Full-Stack-Project/README.md

-practice for craeating a social website
+practice for craeating a social website.